An earlier version was published in The Polis on Medium.com on 11/25/24

 You can see why MAGA branding is ultimately going to have to use a lot of lipstick for this pig.

 Maybe the best we can hope for is that the few remaining advocates of democracy in the MAGA movement will rally and head off some of its more destructive aspects.
 Unless of course, the American populace decides that it’s worth the pain and sacrifice that will ensue just to get rid of those elements of society they despise.
-But if MAGA grows roots, the populace won’t have much in the future to say in the matter anyway.
+But if MAGA grows deep roots, the populace in the future won’t have much to say in the matter anyway.

 https://www.pbs.org/newshour/politics/here-is-a-look-at-the-laws-desantis-has-passed-as-florida-governor-from-abortion-to-gun